Sea country rights

 The ‘interim’ (short-term) arrangement put in place in 2007 that allowed all recreational fishers and commercial operators’ access to tidal waters over Aboriginal land ended on 31 December 2016.
 After almost 10 years, the interim arrangement between the NLC and the Northern Territory Government has not been renewed.

-On 24 December 2016, the NLC issued a Public Notice, pursuant to section 5(8) of the Aboriginal Land Act that waives the requirement for a permit to enter tidal waters overlying Aboriginal land for a period of six months, until 30 June 2017.
+On 24 December 2016, the NLC issued a Public Notice, pursuant to section 5(8) of the Aboriginal Land Act that waived the requirement for a permit to enter tidal waters overlying Aboriginal land for a period of six months, until 30 June 2017.
+This has since been reissued and the requirement for a permit will now expire on the 31 December 2018.
+A Public Notice appeared in The NT News on Saturday 2 December 2017.

 Native Title determinations for sea country